0x90JMP/0x90JMP.github.io/index.md

 ## About

-These are my own personal thoughts on the basics of Cybersecurity.
 You will find walkthroughs, research, cert reviews and other topics.
 I have also added some basic privilege escalation cheatsheets.

-This is a place for discussion on topics that I have found interestiing.
-I'll also post things that I feel have helped in my progress.
+I will also post things that I feel have helped in my progress.
 The idea is that maybe something on here will help someone else on their path.

 ## Blog Posts